What Does it Mean to be Neurodivergent?

 Our support workers prioritise person-first language, focusing on the individual rather than the challenge.
 Personalised approaches, such as multisensory interventions, empower individuals with dyslexia and enable them to thrive in all aspects of their lives.
 Through our commitment to progressive language and personalised care, Leaf Complex Care contribute to the holistic well-being of dyslexic people.

-We deliver our services across the UK, with offices in Bristol, Somerset, the Midlands and Slough.
+We deliver our services across the UK, with offices in Bristol, Somerset, the Midlands and South East.

 Discover compassionate care for your loved one.
 Contact us today for the support and care dyslexic people deserve.